 Elephantopia started to support the GRI Elephant Orphanage Project in 2014 through collecting donations in the United States.
 Through this fundraising Elephantopia sponsors the costs associated with caring for Kavalamanja one of the orphaned elephant calves currently being rehabilitated at the Kafue Release Facility.
 Elephantopia is an initiative founded by Elizabeth Chitwood, based in Florida whose mission is to 'work locally and globally to foster a harmonious future for elephants and humans through education, action and partnerships".
 Elephantopia is a registered nonprofit in the state of Texas and have 501(c)3 status.

 Komatsu Zambia, Suppliers of Contruction and Mining Equipment in Zambia have generously donated to the rebuild and maintenance of the GRI Elephant Orphanage Project Kafue Release Facility infrastructure.

 Lafarge Zambia is the leading supplier of building materials and construction solutions provider in Zambia and the Democratic Republic of Congo (DRC).
 LaFarge Zambia generously donated $100,000 in 2012 to build Lilayi Elephant Nursery.

-Panthera is an important partner to WCPP and is providing great support to the projects policy work.
-Panthera and WCPP also collaborate around a research project on the illegal bushmeat trade in Zambia.
+Panthera is an important partner to GRI and is providing great support to the projects policy work.
+Panthera and GRI also previously collaborated around a research project on the illegal bushmeat trade in Zambia.